spences10/scottspence.com/copy/about.md

 ### Music I listen to

-I'm a massive Drum and Bass fan, I have a Deezer playlist I like to listen to for coding with the title for which I stole from Phil
+I'm a massive Drum and Bass fan.
+I have a Deezer playlist I like to listen to for coding with the title for which I stole from Phil
 Hawksworth: